 Is this short city guide to Spain even complete without a beer bar?!
 I am a big fan of craft beer, and unexpectedly, Córdoba has quite some good bars and I especially liked the craft beer offering from Cerveceria Califa.

 Who doesn’t like a drink at the waterfront?
-Take your time to settle down at the Ronda de Isasa and treat yourself with a drink and some snacks overlooking the water and looking out on the Roman Bridge.
+Take your time to settle down at the Ronda de Isasa and treat yourself to a drink and some snacks overlooking the water and looking out on the Roman Bridge.

-We actually almost missed this place and stumbled upon this large square by accident.
+We almost missed this place and stumbled upon this large square by accident.
 There isn’t much to see, except it being a crazy big square surrounded by restaurants and bars.
-You can definitely catch some sunshine here when the sun is out!
+You can catch some sunshine here when the sun is out!